Tey: Great Royal Wife

 When Ay assumed the throne after the death of Tutankhamen, Tey became his Great Royal Wife and then held the titles Hereditary Princess (iryt-p`t), Great of Praises (wrt-hzwt), Lady of The Two Lands (nbt-t3wy), Great King’s Wife, his beloved (hmt-niswt-wrt meryt.f), and Mistress of Upper and Lower Egypt (hnwt-Shm’w T3-mhw).

 Queen Tey is depicted in the tomb WV23 in the Valley of the Kings, used for Ay after he had become king.
 She appears behind Ay in a scene where Ay appears to be pulling lotus flowers from a marsh.
 The images are rather severely damaged.

 Tey may have been buried with her husband in WV23.
 Fragments of female human bones found in the tomb may be Tey's.

 Tey is also depicted in a rock chapel dedicated to fertility god Min in Akhmim.

 Tey also is mentioned on a wooden box inscribed for "The true scribe of the king whom he loves, troop commander, overseer of cavalry, and Father of the God, Ay."
 The text mentions: "The much-valued one, the sole one (unique) of Re, appreciated by the Great Royal Wife, the mistress of the house, Tey."

+A colossal statue at Akhmim was likely carved in Tey's likeness, but was later reinscribed for Meritamen, a daughter-wife of Ramesses II.